Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds: Preliminaries

 \subsection{Bounded cohomology.}

 Bounded cohomology is a functional-analytic variant of singular cohomology, which was first introduced by Johnson \cite{johnson1972cohomology} and Trauber in the context of Banach algebras.
 It was then defined for topological spaces by Gromov in his seminal article \cite{gromov1982volume}.
 Let $X$ be a topological space.
 We denote by $C_k(X,\R)$ the set of singular chains with real coefficients.
-There is a natural norm that can be defined on this space, which is the $\ell^1$ norm corresponding to the basis given by singular simplices. \begin{defn} Let $c=\sum_{i=1}^{n}a_i\sigma_i$ be a reduced singular chain.
+There is a natural norm that can be defined on this space, which is the $\ell^1$-norm corresponding to the basis given by singular simplices. \begin{defn} Let $c=\sum_{i=1}^{n}a_i\sigma_i$ be a reduced singular chain (i.e., without cancellations among the simplices).
 We define

 \end{defn} This norm turns $C_k(X,\R)$ into a normed vector space.
 When defining singular cohomology, one takes the algebraic dual of this vector space.
-To define bounded cohomology, one takes instead the topological dual of $(C_k(X,\R),\norm{\cdot}[1])$ i.e., the space of \textit{bounded} cochains $C_b^k(X,\R)$.
+To define bounded cohomology, one takes instead the topological dual of $(C_k(X,\R),\norm{\cdot}[1])$, i.e., the space of \textit{bounded} cochains $C_b^k(X,\R)$.
 More explicitly, we have a norm on $C^k(X,\R)$ given by

 and $C_b^k(X,\R)$ is the subspace of $C^k(X,\R)$ consisting of cochains of finite norm.
 The usual differential of cochains restricts to bounded ones and thus one gets a cochain complex $C_b^*(X,\R)$. \begin{defn} The bounded cohomology of $X$, denoted by $H_b^*(X,\R)$, is the cohomology of the cochain complex $C_b^*(X,\R)$. \end{defn} Some properties of classical cohomology are still valid in this context (such as invariance up to homotopy), but others are not.
 The most striking one is the absence of excision, which makes bounded cohomology behave much differently (see \cite{frigerio2017bounded} for an introduction on the subject).
 Trying to compute bounded cohomology groups is not a trivial task.
 Even to show whether they vanish or not is a difficult problem in general, and thus it is interesting to try to build non-trivial classes.